The ICD-10 Freeze is Over: 2017 ICD-10-CM/PCS Coding updates and the Impact on Clinical Documentation Improvement

 In summary, the one-year anniversary of the implementation of ICD-10 and the subsequent 2017 code updates are an opportune time to perform audits of documentation and coding to assess the need for documentation improvement efforts and education for coders, physicians and other providers.
 Consistent reviews and education will facilitate accurate coding, timely claims submissions and appropriate reimbursement.

 If you would like more information regarding these updates, request a recording of our October 2016 Coffee with Coker webinar that took place on October 20, 2016.
 The webinar discussed significant ICD-10 changes and how they relate to documentation guidelines.
 Learning objectives for the webinar included:

 - Increasing understanding of the 2017 ICD-10 coding updates and guidelines.

 - Identifying documentation gaps related to the 2017 coding updates

 - Utilizing concepts learned to develop education for providers

-If you would like further information on how Coker can assist you will clinical documentation improvement or coding updates please call 678-832-2021 to speak with Annette Sullivan, Senior Manager.
+If you would like further information on how Coker can assist you will clinical documentation improvement or coding updates please contact us to speak with Annette Sullivan, Senior Manager.